hep-mirrors/hepmc3/README.md

 python/root_includes.hpp.in
 python/search_includes.hpp.in
 ```
-The direcrory contain the files that are used to build a python package and installation:
+The directory contain the files that are used to build a python package and installation:
 ```
 python/src/__init__.py
 python/src/search/__init__.py